 If the details field is empty, the number of parts field is used to generate the number of parts.

-• For PartInstruments, a 3 in the number of parts field gets extrapolated out to Clarinet 1, Clarinet 2, and Clarinet 3.
-The word Clarinet comes from one of two places.
-If a default instrument is specified for the clarinet section, the default name for that instrument is used.
-If no default instrument is supplied, then the default name of the clarinet section is used.
+- For PartInstruments, a 3 in the number of parts field gets extrapolated out to Clarinet 1, Clarinet 2, and Clarinet 3.
+The word Clarinet comes from the default name of the Section (Not the Clarinet instrument) – in this case, the Clarinet Section.

-• For PartAbbreviations, a 3 in the number of parts field gets extrapolated out to Cl 1, Cl 2, and Cl 3.
-The abbreviation Cl comes from one of two places.
-If a default instrument is specified for the clarinet section, the default abbreviation for that instrument is used.
-If no default instrument is supplied, then the default abbreviation of the clarinet section is used.
+- For PartAbbreviations, a 3 in the number of parts field gets extrapolated out to Cl 1, Cl 2, and Cl 3.
+The abbreviation Cl comes from the default name of the Section (Not the Clarinet instrument) – in this case, the Clarinet Section.

 Details field containing 1.2.3

-The details field gets split based on the . character.
+The details field is split based on the . character.
 Each resulting item is considered a new part.
-The numbers get expanded out to Clarinet 1 Clarinet 2 and Clarinet 3 or Cl 1, Cl 2 or Cl 3 in the same manner as for the Empty Details field.
+The numbers get expanded out to Clarinet 1, Clarinet 2 and Clarinet 3 or Cl 1, Cl 2 or Cl 3 in the same manner as for the Empty Details field.

 Details field containing 1.2.3/bcl